saulpierotti/markdown_notebook/BDB.md

 * The B factor is the mean square deviation of the position, so it is measured in $\AA^2$
 * There are several parsing tools for PDB files
 * Now data are deposited also in xml format
+* RSR (real space R value) measures the fit between a residue and the data
+* RSRZ is a normalized RSR relative to residue type and resolution
+	* If RSRZ is >2 we have an outlier
+* The clashscore refers to atoms bumping into each other